$T\bar T$ and LST

 An important question regarding the work of \refs{\SmirnovLQW,\CavagliaODA} is whether it provides a complete description of a unitary quantum theory.
 These papers address the question what happens to the energies of states in a $CFT_2$ after a $T\bar T$ deformation.
 One can ask whether unitarity requires the presence of additional states that are not captured by this analysis, \eg\ are there states that disappear in the infrared limit.
 In our string theoretic description, one can for example ask whether the field theoretic analysis captures the continuum of states living in the infinite throat $\IR_\phi$ in the bulk description.
 These states are known to be important in the study of off-shell Greens' functions of LST \AharonyXN, and they give an important contribution to the thermodynamics of the theory \KutasovJP.
 We leave the study of these states, and in particular their relation to long strings in $AdS_3$ \SeibergXZ, to future work.

 It is natural to ask whether there is an analog of our picture in higher dimensions.
 In particular, one can study $\CN=4$ SYM perturbed by the irrelevant operator corresponding to adding back the $1$ in the harmonic function of the threebranes (see \eg\ \refs{\GubserKV,\IntriligatorAI}).
-If this deformation preserves integrability, one may be able to use it to study holography in flat spacetime.
+If this deformation preserves integrability, one may be able to use it to study holography in flat spacetime; see \ChakrabortyNME\ for a recent discussion.

-{\bf Acknowledgements:} We thank O. Aharony, M. Berkooz, S. Elitzur and E. Martinec for discussions.
+{\bf Acknowledgements:} We thank O. Aharony, M. Berkooz, S. Datta, S. Elitzur and E. Martinec for discussions.
 The work of AG and NI is supported in part by the I-CORE Program of the Planning and Budgeting Committee and the Israel Science Foundation (Center No. 1937/12), and by a center of excellence supported by the Israel Science Foundation (grant number 1989/14).
 DK is supported in part by DOE grant DE FG02-13ER41958.
 DK thanks Tel Aviv University and the Hebrew University for hospitality during part of this work.

 \listrefs

 \end